Agent Lifecycle

 agent.generate('Analyze: "I love this!"')

-msg = agent.messages.last
+msg = agent.session.messages.last

 msg.structured_output? # => true